 VASCULARIZED LYMPH NODE TRANSFER (VLNT)

-Vascularized Lymph Node Transfers (VLNT) have been shown to be an effective method for the treatment of the arm.
-Lymph nodes are taken from the donor area with their supporting blood vessels and moved to a new location in the axilla (armpit).
-Dr. Granzow then uses specialized microsurgical techniques to reconnect the blood vessels to new vessels, providing vital support to the transferred lymph nodes while they heal in the new area.
+Vascularized Lymph Node Transfer (VLNT) surgery is effective for the treatment of the arm or leg lymphedema.
+Dr. Granzow uses excess lymph nodes from a healthy area with their supporting blood vessels and moves them to the affected area to replace the lymph nodes previously lost.
+He then uses specialized microsurgical techniques to reconnect the blood vessels to new vessels, providing vital support to the transferred lymph nodes while they heal in the new area.

 The transferred lymph nodes then serve as a filter or conduit to remove the excess lymphatic fluid from the arm or leg and return it to the body’s natural circulation.